robert8138/deep-learning-deliberate-practice/concepts/optimization.md

 ### Ill-conditioning

+The condition number of a matrix is defined as the ratio of the `largest eigenvalue` / `smallest eigenvalue`.
+A matrix is ill-conditioning when this ratio is really big.
+Geometrically, this means the contour of the function is very long and narrow.
+This makes gradient descent inefficient, because the gradient direction is usually orthogonal to the direction of the local minima (see pictures above).
+This concept is explained well in this [Quora answer](https://www.quora.com/What-does-it-mean-to-have-a-poorly-conditioned-Hessian-matrix).

 ![ill conditioning](pictures/ill_conditioning.png)

-The intuition behind ill-conditioning Hessian is that learning becomes very slow despite the presence of a strong gradient because the learning rate must be shrunk to compensate for even stronger curvature (i.e. the decrease in the loss function is over-compensated by the increase in the curvature).
+Mathematically, learning becomes very slow despite the presence of a strong gradient because the learning rate must be shrunk to compensate for even stronger curvature (i.e. the decrease in the loss function is over-compensated by the increase in the curvature).
 In cases where we suspect the Hessian matrix is ill-conditioned, one should monitor the squared gradient norm `gTg` and `gTHg` terms.

 ### Local Minima

-One of the most prominent features of a convex optimization problem is that itcan be reduced to the problem of ﬁnding a local minimum.
-Any local minimum isguaranteed to be a global minimum.
-Some convex functions have a ﬂat region atthe bottom rather than a single global minimum point, but any point within sucha ﬂat region is an acceptable solution.
-When optimizing a convex function, weknow that we have reached a good solution if we ﬁnd a critical point of any kind.
+One of the most prominent features of a convex optimization problem is that it can be reduced to the problem of ﬁnding a local minimum.
+Any local minimum is guaranteed to be a global minimum.
+Some convex functions have a ﬂat region at the bottom rather than a single global minimum point, but any point within such a ﬂat region is an acceptable solution.
+When optimizing a convex function, we know that we have reached a good solution if we ﬁnd a critical point of any kind.

-With nonconvex functions, such as neural nets, it is possible to have manylocal minima.
-Indeed, nearly any deep model is essentially guaranteed to havean extremely large number of local minima.
-As we will see, however, this is notnecessarily a major problem.

-Today, that does not appear to be the case.
-The problem remains an active area of research, but experts now suspect that, for suﬃciently large neural networks, **most local minima have a low cost function value**, and that it is not important to ﬁnd a true global minimum rather than toﬁnd a point in parameter space that has low but not minimal cost
+With nonconvex functions, such as neural nets, it is possible to have many local minima.
+Indeed, nearly any deep model is essentially guaranteed to have an extremely large number of local minima.
+As we will see, however, this is not necessarily a major problem, because experts now suspect that, for suﬃciently large neural networks, **most local minima have a low cost function value**, and that it is not important to ﬁnd a true global minimum rather than to ﬁnd a point in parameter space that has low but not minimal cost.

 ### Saddle Points